dapr/docs/daprdocs/content/en/getting-started/quickstarts/pubsub-quickstart.md

 1. [A Pub/sub component](https://docs.dapr.io/concepts/components-concept/#pubsub-brokers) queues or brokers those messages (using Redis Streams, RabbitMQ, Kafka, etc.).
 1. The subscriber to that topic pulls messages from the queue and processes them.

-Select your preferred language before proceeding with the quickstart.
+Select your preferred language-specific Dapr SDK before proceeding with the quickstart.

 {{< tabs "Python" ".NET" "JavaScript" >}}
  <!-- Python -->